giantswarm/docs/src/content/tutorials/security/rbac/_index.md

   --certificate-group "dev-admin, cluster-view"
 ```

-With the above Marc would now be part of both groups and thus be bound by both bindings.
+With the above, Marc would now be part of both groups and thus be bound by both bindings.

 ### Running applications with API access

-Applications running inside your cluster that need access to the `Kubernetes` API need the right permissions bound to them.
-For this the Pods need to use a `ServiceAccount`.
+Applications running inside your cluster that need access to the Kubernetes API need the right permissions bound to them.
+For this, Pods need to use a `ServiceAccount`.

-The typical process looks like following example:
+The typical process looks like the following:

 #### 1. Create a Service Account for your app {#app-api-create-sa}